15 Signs Your Child Has an Anger Problem

-But as our children see us take responsibility for our anger, as they see us be angry and yet not sin, as they see us speak the truth in love, it is more likely that they will follow our example.
-Over time we can teach our children that though other people can say or do things that cause hurt or frustration, we are responsible for how we choose to respond.
+But as our children see us take responsibility for our anger, as they see us get angry but not sin, as they see us speak the truth in love, it is more likely that they will follow our example.
+Over time, we can teach our children that though other people can say or do things that cause hurt or frustration, we are responsible for how we choose to respond.
 If we are angry, the anger is ours, and choosing how to express it is our responsibility.

-This is a very important step for both children and adults.
+This is a very important step for both adults and children with anger issues.
 However, it’s a bit more difficult for children.
 They haven’t had the time to develop some of the discipline and control that we adults have.
 They don’t have the understanding of consequences that we do.
 But this is their opportunity to learn discipline and control.